harvesthill/reddit-wiki-archive/steroids/bloodwork/health_markers.md

 ###Gamma-Glutamyl Transpeptidase (GGT)

 A cholestatic enzyme produced in the bile ducts.
 GGT is involved in glutathione metabolism and the transport of amino acids and peptides.
 Used as a marker of hepatic strain.
+[An important health marker for measuring actual liver health in strength training athletes and anabolic steroid users in particular](https://pubmed.ncbi.nlm.nih.gov/10336050/).

 ###Globulin